spyder-ide/spyder-docs/doc/faq.rst

    .. image:: images/faq/faq-python-interpreter.png
       :alt: Navigator showing installing specific version of Spyder

-   Restart Spyder for these changes to take effect.
+   Click :guilabel:`Restart kernel` in the :guilabel:`Consoles` menu for this change to take effect.

 .. dropdown:: Q: How do I reset Spyder's preferences to the defaults?